 - Creates links between schools and industry.

-STEM Sussex was established by Bronagh Liddicoat (Fellow of the Institution of Civil Engineers) and her colleague Helen James, Head of Business Services at the University of Brighton, on 17th September 2001, just as the new STEMNET Network was launched.
+STEM Sussex was established by Bronagh Liddicoat (Fellow of the Institution of Civil Engineers) and Helen James, Head of Business Services at the University of Brighton, in 2001, just as the new STEMNET Network was launched.

 We’re always keen to hear how we can help to join up employers and schools to help inspire upcoming STEM talent, please email us at firstname.lastname@example.org